+The answer depends on where you live.
 In 29 states, LGBTQ+ people are at risk of being refused housing or denied services simply because of who they are.

 Today, if an LGBTQ+ person were to drive from Maine to California, their rights would literally change dozens of times.

 How Is CenterLink Helping To Pass federal nondiscrimination protections?